Dee68/pp5/README.md

 ### Keywords

-Short-tail - Sewing Machine, Machine, Overlock Machine, Pfaff Coverlock, Wrap Dress, Coverlock, Overlock,Tailoring
+Short-tail - Sewing Machine, Machine, Overlock Machine, Pfaff Coverlock, Coverlock machine,Tailoring, Fabrics, Clothes

-long-tail -  dress making gift,  clothes designing,  clothes alteration, gif for a tailor
+long-tail -  dress making ,  clothes designing,  clothes alteration, gift for a tailor, maintenance of sewing machine

 By utilising the short tail keywords and analysing the results from google trends, and the related questions I was able to generate a list of longtail keywords.
 The keywords are used throughout the site at different places.